Yoruba people in the Atlantic slave trade: Oyo Empire

 From 1400 onward, the Oyo Empire's imperial success made the Yoruba language a lingua franca almost to the shores of the Volta.
 Toward the end of the 18th century, the Oyo army was neglected as there was less need to conquer.
 Instead, Oyo directed more effort towards trading and acted as middlemen for both the trans-Saharan and trans-Atlantic slave trades.

 Europeans bringing salt first arrived in Oyo in the late 16th century, during the reign of King Obalokun.
 Due to its domination of the coast, Oyo merchants were able to trade with Europeans at Porto Novo and Whydah.
 Here, the Oyo Empire's war captives and criminals were sold as slaves to the Dutch and Portuguese.
-These war captives were mainly composed of Nupe and Gbe people, who had fallen victim to Oyo's expansion.
+These war captives were mainly composed of Nupe and Gbe-speaking people, who had fallen victim to Oyo's war of expansion.
 Oyo rarely exported fellow Yoruba people, but whenever it occurred, these captives were usually hardened criminals.